-Kevin Corcoran works with an open interest in sound as medium as it moves through contexts of art, music, ecology, and communication in performance and fixed media pieces.
+Kevin Corcoran works with an open interest in sound as medium as it moves through contexts of music, art, ecology, and communication in performance and fixed media.

-As a percussionist he is most interested in techniques which extend the sonic possibilities of the instrument emphasizing textural sound, friction, sympathetic vibration, sustained tones and the use of found objects.
-In this way, emphasis is placed on freely arranging sonic events in duration rather than marking time by rhythm.
+As a percussionist he is most interested in techniques which extend the sonic possibilities of the instrument emphasizing textural sound, friction, sympathetic vibration, sustained tones and the use of found objects where emphasis is placed on freely arranging sonic events in duration rather than marking time by rhythm.

-He works also with environmental recordings, feedback systems and cassette tapes.
-These sounds are often combined with percussion in his performances where displaced environmental sounds provide a temporary acoustic identity of the space, and layers of past actions join the present moment of sound-making.
+He works also with environmental recordings, collecting sounds in natural and built surroundings through both observing and interacting with sites, and with electronic sound through feedback systems, computer software and cassette tapes.
+These sounds are often combined with percussion in performances where displaced sounds provide a temporary acoustic identity of the space and layers of past actions join the present moment of sound-making.

-He has performed throughout the United States, Europe, Japan and Taiwan and has collaborated on several published recordings both improvised and composed while continuing to work in ongoing collaborations and ad-hoc improvisations.
+He has performed in the United States, Europe, Japan, South Korea, China and Taiwan and has contributed to several published recordings both improvised and composed.

-In addition to his own work he is co-curator and archivist of the concert series Re:Sound which takes place in an abandoned munitions magazine on Mare Island and operates under the nonprofit organization 23Five Incorporated which is dedicated to the development and increased awareness of sound works in the public arena.
+In addition to his own work he is an organizer of the concert series Re:Sound which takes place in an abandoned munitions magazine on Mare Island and operates under the nonprofit organization 23Five Incorporated which is dedicated to the development and increased awareness of sound works in the public arena.